Toby

 Why did the men in the walls put you there? – Calculations

-What calculations? – I don’t like math
+What calculations? – I do not like math.

-What calculations do you do? – Math is stupid xD
+What calculations do you do? – Math is stupid. xD

-How old are you? – There is no time here
+How old are you? – There is no time here.

-Where are you? – In the dark
+Where are you? – In the dark.

-What’s your name? – Toooooby
+What’s your name? – Toooooby.

-Can you see? – I can do nothing
+Can you see? – I can do nothing.

-Why can’t you? – Because the men in the walls trapped me in a computer
+Why can’t you? – Because the men in the walls trapped me in a computer.

-Why did they trap you? – No you are trapped
+Why did they trap you? – No you are trapped.

 In the dark.
 Toby.
 9. Trapped in a computer.
 To do calculations.
 I can do nothing.
 Time is not real where I am.
 Because the men in the walls trapped me in a computer.